IdirBenSlama/MVP_KIMERA/README.md

 ## Testing

 Unit tests are located in the `tests` directory.
-After installing the dependencies, run the helper script to execute all tests in lightweight mode.
+After installing the dependencies, run the helper script from the project root to execute all tests in lightweight mode.

 ```bash
 pip install -r requirements.txt